-Before you know it, I was snorkeling rappelling, kayaking and zip -lining in these gorgeous natural swimming holes!
+Before you know it, I was snorkeling rappelling, kayaking, and zip -lining in these gorgeous natural swimming holes!
 It was one crazy experience after another!
 It happened to pour down rain when we got there, but who cares?
 I was getting wet anyway!
 It eventually cleared up, but I was pretty much stayed wet all day!

 The adventure tour with Xentoes, which I highly recommend, had four stops: four cenotes.
-Each one is named after what the Mayan call the guardians of the jungle and symbolize natural elements: fire, water, earth and wind.
+Each one is named after what the Mayan call the guardians of the jungle and symbolize natural elements: fire, water, earth, and wind.
 Cenotes were considered a source of life for the Maya as they provided water and represented an entrance to the other world of the gods.
 The word cenotes comes from the Mayan world “dzonot”, which means cave with water.
 Through prayer and offerings, our guides have asked these guardians for our permission to walk on their land and at the same time to take care of the land.

-K’aak’ – is the fire cenote
+#1 K’aak’ – is the Fire Cenote

 The first one called K’aak’- it is the fire cenote.
 Here you will row the kayaks down the river, around the tiny island and back.

-#2 Ha’- is the water cenote
+#2 Ha’- is the Water Cenote

 The second one called ha’- it is the water cenote.
 Here you will snorkel and see the floral and fauna surrounded by rock formations.

-Iik’ – is the wind cenote
+#3 Iik’ – is the Wind Cenote

-Lu’um – is the earth cenote
+#4 Lu’um – is the Earth Cenote

 The fourth and final one is called Lu’um – it is the earth cenote, where you will rappel 30 feet down into a cenote thru a heart-shaped hole in the roof.
 It has amazing rock formations inside, where you can swim and just hang out and have fun.
-Remember when I rappelled in Costa Rica down that 100 foot waterfall?
-Well, this is no where near as scary, and much more fun than that was!
+Remember when I rappelled in Costa Rica down that 100-foot waterfall?
+Well, this is nowhere near as scary, and much more fun than that was!

-So to wrap it up, Rio Secreto is a completely different experience than Xentoes.
-I tend to think that Xenotes is much more adventure, athletic and fun, whereas Rio Secreto is unique, unbelievable and educational.
-Both are perfect for families or going solo, although they may have age restrictions, so please check.
+So to wrap it up, Rio Secreto is a completely different experience than Xentoes, but I enjoyed both of these cenote experiences.
+I tend to think that Xenotes is much more adventure, athletic, and fun, whereas Rio Secreto is unique, unbelievable, and educational.
+Both are perfect for families or going solo, although they may have age restrictions, so please check that in advance.
 Also, the guide at Rio Secreto told me that he has taken groups and individual autistic and cerebral palsy kids down in the caverns, so it is doable for them as well.